 - Next / Previous.
 Navigates your local queue when active and falls back to HEOS controls otherwise.

-- The speaker's internal HEOS queue is cleared when local playback starts to prevent cross-talk with previously queued service tracks.
+- The device's internal HEOS queue is cleared when local playback starts to prevent cross-talk with previously queued service tracks.

 Tags and album art